New Zealand's Lifestyle, From Foreign Eyes

 Sometimes I have the need to understand.
 Why is that we make it through the tough decision of moving to the other side of the world, only to embrace uses that are totally familiar and we can relate to?

 Are we really going for the full experience then?
-And even though I feel this is an absolute topic by itself, I am just aiming to the tip of the iceberg.
+And even though I feel this is an absolute topic by itself, I am just aiming for the tip of the iceberg.

 New Zealand is an easy going country but things sometimes are not quite in the surface.
 This is how I accepted the challenge of re-thinking and re-inventing some of the main dynamics of my life.